BrandtRobert/Scalable-Server-NIO/readme.md

 An abstract class that defines code for polling whether a task is finished and waiting for a task to finish.
 All tasks should extend the Task class.

-#### ReadMessageAndRespond
+#### HashMessage

-Reads a message from the supplied socket, hashs the message, and respond with that messages SHA-1 hashcode.
-If for some reason the client dies in the middle of this process, the task will cancel that clients key and set the client as dead.
+Take an 8KB message from the client connections list and hashes it using SHA-1.
+After performing a hash of the clients message it changes the client key's interest set to write.
+This helps balance how much reading and writing you are doign per client.

 ### Util